-\begin{remark} This could also be obtained as an infinite dimensional adaptation of the construction of Theorem \ref{thm:extendedreduction} (cf. Remark \ref{rmk:extendedreduction}), where $\X$ is replaced by $\uCo$ and $H$ by $\uh$, provided that the issues arising from infinite dimensionality are appropriately handled. \end{remark}
+\begin{remark} This could also be obtained as an infinite-dimensional adaptation of the construction of Theorem \ref{thm:extendedreduction} (cf.\ Remark \ref{rmk:extendedreduction}), where $\X$ is replaced by $\uCo$ and $H$ by $\uh$, provided that the issues arising from infinite-dimensionality are appropriately handled. \end{remark}

-\begin{remark} Propositions \ref{prop:secondstage}, \ref{prop:uuSf-nondeg}, and \ref{prop:uXPoisson} prove Theorem \ref{thm:redsummary}, items \ref{thmitem:main-cornerred} and \ref{thmitem:main-Poisson}.
+\begin{remark} Propositions \ref{prop:secondstage}, \ref{prop:uuSf-nondeg}, and \ref{prop:uXPoisson} prove Theorem \ref{mainthm:redsummary}, items \ref{thmitem:main-cornerred} and \ref{thmitem:main-Poisson}.
 In particular, Assumptions \ref{ass:groups}--\ref{ass:symplecticclosure-f} guarantee that the flux superslection sectors $\uuS_{[f]}$ are well-defined, (weakly) symplectic, manifolds.

-More precisely, Theorem \ref{thm:redsummary} is a reformulation of these results upon their lifting from $\uCo$ to $\C$, as per the diagram below which summarizes the two-stage reduction with wavy lines, and emphasizes the unified construction presented in Theorem \ref{thm:redsummary}, above, with dashed lines.
+More precisely, Theorem \ref{mainthm:redsummary} is a reformulation of these results upon their lifting from $\uCo$ to $\C$, as per the diagram below which summarises the two-stage reduction with wavy lines, and emphasises the unified construction presented in Theorem \ref{mainthm:redsummary}, above, with dashed lines.
 (To avoid clutter, in the diagram we omit the label $q$.)

 Notice that the lift of $\uS_{[f],q}$ to $\C$ can be directly defined as the $q$-th connected component of

 \end{remark}